Slimefun-Addon-Community/Supreme/README.md

 - **limit-production-generators** - To reduce the efficiency of generators (factor 5x)
 - **enable-quarry** - Indication whether to enable the quarry machine
 - **limit-production-quarry** - To reduce quarry production (hard mode 50% failure)
+- **quarry-custom-output** - Can be adjusted all item productions in Quarry
 - **enable-weapons** - Indication whether to enable the weapons
 - **enable-tools** - Indication whether to enable the tools
 - **enable-armor** - Indication whether to enable the armor